 We all need photocopy machines.
 Even so, everyone who has used a copier knows that these machines can frustrate and cause panic in the office whenever they break down.
 Understanding the common copier problems and their solutions is vital.

 The good news is that copy machine repair can be a DIY undertaking.
-Modern printers and copiers continue to adapt to innovative technology, which will likely transform how these equipment functions.
+Modern printers and copiers continue to adapt to innovative technology, which will likely transform how this equipment functions.
 With these developments, knowing how to fix a copy machine can make your life easier.

 Here’re the common photocopy machine problems and solutions.

 Anyone who has used a copy machine understands this problem too well.
 Paper jams are the most common copy machine concerns you’re likely to encounter.
 Luckily, this problem is the easiest to tackle.